sanujar/debating/index.md

 ## Resource List

+We maintain an archive of notes handed out during debating sessions.
+Click here to access an [index of the archive](http://sanujarajasinghe.com/debating/Debating%20Revision%20Notes/).

 1. [Simon Quinn - Debating in the World Schools Style](http://sanujarajasinghe.com/debating/PRINTE%20-%20World%20Schools%20Debating%20-%20A%20Guide%20by%20Simon%20Quinn.pdf) - This is the main book we use for school sessions, as well as all the major tournaments.
 This is divided into three sections: Beginner, Intermediate, and Advanced.
 We urge all members to at least read the Beginner sections of the book.
 Additional resources by the author can also be found [here](http://www.learndebating.com/).

 2. [Debating Handbook](https://sanujarajasinghe.com/debating/Debating%20Handbook%20(OCRd).pdf) - This was a handout a coach gave some time ago.
 It contains basic information about the WSDC style, as well as principled arguments.
 Useful if you're in a hurry, or need a quick briefing.
 Please go through this as well if you're a more experienced debater.